For anyone starting a cover band, two of the biggest questions are likely:

 Small bars and clubs probably can’t afford to pay you more than a few hundred dollars.
 Whereas hotels, cruise lines, and big corporations can afford to pay cover bands basically what they want.

-Depending on where you perform will determine how much you can charge and expect to make.
+Where you perform will determine how much you can charge and expect to make.

 For small venues and if you’re just starting out, you’re probably only going to be making around $200.